TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-playbook.md

 In the added lines:

 * We started the tasks part with the keyword `tasks:`.
 * A task is named and the module for the task is referenced.
-Here it uses the `yum` module.
+Here it uses the `package` module.
 * Parameters for the module are added:
     * `name:` to identify the package name
     * `state:` to define the wanted state of the package